General Practitioner Certificates

 The ISVPS General Practitioner Certificate (GPCert) is a postgraduate qualification for veterinary surgeons working in general practice.
 It is designed to further develop a candidate’s skills, procedures, and knowledge in a specific area of veterinary practice.

-Candidates must complete an ISVPS-accredited modular programme with an approved training provider.
-Delivery methods vary by programme and may be face-to-face teaching, online lessons, or blended learning.
+Delivery methods vary by programme and may be face-to-face teaching, online lessons, or blended learning (a combination of online and in-person).
 Extensive reading around the subject is also required.

 ISVPS General Practitioner Certificates are available globally in many disciplines: